Msarde/Philosophy/README.md

 # Philosophy
-A place to store my academic trash
+A place to store my academic trash (maybe